 Some stories don’t die.
 Instead, they get legs based on anecdotes, such as the account that your aunt’s best friend’s second cousin tells, swearing it was true.
 That’s the case with the myth that turkeys drown in the rain.
 Its origins have ties to misidentification and an unfortunate association that dogs all these birds mercilessly.
-Let’s set the record straight once and for all about this bird of courage.
+Let’s set the record straight once and for all about this bird of courage and state that turkeys can’t drown in the rain.

 The Myth About Drowning Turkeys